Le lien vers cette page a été envoyé avec succès aux destinataires.

 You pay a capital benefit of €40,000.

-For the purpose of calculating the tax reduction, the amount withheld is limited to €30,500.
+For the purpose of calculating the tax reduction, the amount withheld shall be limited to €30,500.

-You can receive a tax reduction if you pay the benefit spread over the 12 months following the divorce decision that has become final.
+You can benefit from a tax reduction if you pay the benefit spread over the 12 months following the divorce judgment that has become final.

-If you pay the amounts over 2 years, the tax reduction is spread over 2 years in proportion to the payments made.
+If you pay the amounts over 2 years, the tax reduction is distributed over 2 years in proportion to the payments made.

 Example :